Bird Sexing PCR Protocol – CHD1F/CHD1R primers

 A negative control is a PCR tube of PCR reaction mix that you do not add DNA to.
 This is used to check your PCR reaction mix is not contaminated.

-If you are doing multiple reactions using the same primers, you should first make a batch PCR mix containing all of the shared reagents, rather than creating each PCR from its individual components.
+To reduce costs and save time, we strongly recommend making a batch PCR mix with all the shared reagents, instead of creating each PCR from its individual components.
 This means less pipetting, and you will use far fewer pipette tips.
+You can find out more about making batch PCR mixes here.

 [number of DNA extractions] + [negative control] + 10%

-For example, if you have 9 samples from your DNA extractions:
+For example, if you have 9 samples from your DNA extractions, and want to include a negative control, use:

 9 DNA extractions + 1 negative control + 10% = 11 repeats of PCR reagents